NavBernal/CCNA/Day 4 - Intro to the CLI.md

 - You cannot change the configuration just yet, but you can change the time on the device, save the configuration file, etc.
 - Here's a comparison of the commands available in **User EXEC Mode vs Privileged EXEC Mode**:
 ![](attachments/bfc63040626e22f97069ff02e2f48156.png)
-- These screenshots have been captured using **Cisco's Packet Tracer Software** and may not actually display all of the available commands that would show on a physical Cisco device, but it's good enough to get the point across
+- These screenshots have been captured using **Cisco's Packet Tracer Software** and may not actually display all the available commands that would show on a physical Cisco device, but it's good enough to get the point across
 - As noted in the screenshots, you can use a "?" symbol to view the available commands that you currently have access to
 - In Cisco CLI, you can save time entering complete commands by using `Tab` to complete the command
 - However, you can save even more time by just typing the beginning of the command and pressing `Enter` as shown here: